janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * weapon turn lagging
 * debug graph

-+ screen sizedown is not clearing again
+\+ screen sizedown is not clearing again
-+ animating textures
+\+ animating textures
-+ weapon change sounds should be server side
+\+ weapon change sounds should be server side
-+ QE4: surface inspector apply is slow
+\+ QE4: surface inspector apply is slow

-qe4: seperate "make current texture" from "make and set all" currentmodel name problem in gl_model userinfo changes
+qe4: seperate "make current texture" from "make and set all"
+currentmodel name problem in `gl_model`
+userinfo changes

-### John Carmack's .plan for Aug 26, 1997
+## John Carmack's .plan for Aug 26, 1997

 * debuggraph on top
 * better bobtime / bobcycle